Makster04/All_Data_Engineering/(KEY)Surprise.md

 print("Best parameters for SVD:", grid_search.best_params['rmse'])
 ```
 ### 4. Training on Full Trainset and Predicting a Rating
+Once the best parameters are identified, the model is trained on the entire dataset (converted into a trainset).
+Finally, the `predict()` method is used to obtain the predicted rating for a specific user-item pair.

 ```python
 # Build the full trainset from the dataset
 trainset = data.build_full_trainset()